Demi Lovato Makes A Surprise Visit On Wilmer Valderrama’s Livestream

 But either way, these two looked like the best of friends in the short video.

 Meanwhile, both are staying busy.
-Valderrama is currently starring in the television series NCIS, and earlier in the month, Lovato posted a photo on Instagram where she shared that she had been training on some Brazilian Jiu Jitsu.
+Valderrama is currently starring in the television series NCIS.
+Earlier in the month, Lovato posted a photo on Instagram where she shared that she had been training on some Brazilian Jiu-Jitsu.